wimbeaumont/PdevProj/Readme.md

-This program is for a MBED processor .
+This program is for a MBED processor.

-It uses the serial port to exhange  environment sensor data , using a SCPI protocol
+It uses the serial port to exhange  environment sensor data, using a SCPI protocol

-Tested with mbed-cli  on linux and the KL25z  platform ( easist way to install is with python3 -m pip install mbed-cli )
+Tested with mbed-cli  on linux and the KL25z  platform (easiest way to install is with `python3 -m pip install mbed-cli`)

 mbed-cli  is using a repository system, git by default.
-This feature should be able to disable when starting a new project but seems not always to work .
+This feature should be able to disable when starting a new project but seems not always to work.

 So I make a working directory